barryclark/jekyll-now/_posts/2018-10-07-mnist-tensorflow.md

 So we finally get some patterns in our ideal images.
 In each of the images we can roughly make out each of the numbers, but there are some strange irregularities in them.

+These irregularities might be the pixels the network finds important for distinguishing numbers, but maybe they're artifacts from the regularization.
+Pretty neat though, as there are clearly patterns in the unique areas of each number.

 ## The end

 For those of you who held out until the end, here's a :doughnut:.
 I hope you either read something interesting or learned something new along the way.